 “I think it’s very important that we offer a bigger story because the National Guard has such a large role in OEF/OIF,” said Maj.
 Kenneth Stice.

 Major Stice’s uniform and boots are displayed in a glass case along with a photo from Iraq where he served with the Arizona Army Guard’s 2220th Transportation Company during its deployment from 2003 to 2004.

 “I was proud that they accepted my uniform.
 It’s a beautiful display,” Major Stice said.
 “It gives a better understanding of what we’ve done.”

-The granite and glass NGAUS Memorial Building is located on the corner of Massachusetts Avenue and Capitol Street.
+The granite and glass NGAUS Memorial Building are located on the corner of Massachusetts Avenue and Capitol Street.
 Visiting hours are Mondays to Fridays from 10 a.m. to 4 p.m. or by appointment.
-People can contact Jason Hall at email@example.com or (888)-226-4287 to book special group tours.
+People can contact Jason Hall at firstname.lastname@example.org or (888)-226-4287 to book special group tours.